Game lovers are in for a treat.

 ESPN+ will kick off its coverage in June 16 — just in time for the North American League of Legends Championship Series Summer Split.
 Ten teams will go against each other twice each season, with 18 matches for each, and one match per day.
 The matches will stream live on ESPN+ on Saturday and Sunday.

 Following this, the summer finals will be held in Sept.
 8-9 at Oracle Arena in Oakland, Calif.
 Three teams will qualify for the League of Legends World Championship in South Korea.
 That competition will put 24 teams from 14 regional leagues up against each other later in the fall.
+League of Legends is such popular among players around the world that there are so many boosting services also available for the game.
+Interested players can check boosting offers here.

 However, ESPN+ won’t have exclusive rights to the “League of Legends” programming, which will continue to be distributed on Amazon-owned Twitch and other platforms.